dialogue-host/requirements/README.md

-# 🌸 Dialogue - Social Media
+# 🌸 Dialogue

-**Tools for all humans to collectively think, decide and act under any form of repression.**
+**A decentralized social platform built as a toolset for all humans to collectively think, decide and act even in adverse conditions.**

 ---

+Dialogue is work in progress and we need your help to build it.
+There is a lot of work to be done and we need a large pool of engineers, programers, designers, scientists, journalists, artists, jurists and more.
+This document is a first attempt at clarifying the platform's requirements in order to structure, coordinate and orient everyone's work toward a clear and unified goal.

 ## Core Principles

-*Core principles* clarify Dialogue's *aim* described above.
-They are fairly general but each highlights different aspects of the platform.
+These *core principles* clarify Dialogue's *aim* described above.
+They are fairly general but each highlights a different facet of the platform.
 See the [rationale section](#core-principles-rationale) for a detailed description of each principle.

-### Tools
+### Distributed

+- **Private**: Guarantee personal data sovereignty and communication confidentiality.
-- **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes to enable informed user participation and control.
+- **Transparent**: Actively expose and explain the platform's code, protocols, algoriths and community processes to enable informed user participation and control.
+- **Empowering**: Entrust people with control over their digital environment and enable them to decide on contents they want to be exposed to or to moderate.

+### Social Platform

+- **Empathic**: Support peoples physical and mental well being, foster honesty, mutual respect and understanding, inclusiveness and constructive communication.
+- **Assertive**: Encourages people to stand up for their own needs and values, to confront differing opinions and ideas and promote moderation in the face of domination, harassment and instrumentalization.

+### Built as a Toolset

-- **Modular**: Support community-driven development by building every interface and algorithm as swappable components that can be addapted by users to their specific needs.
+- **Malleable**: Support community-driven development by building every interface and algorithm as swappable components that can be addapted by users to their specific needs.
 - **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly align with the platform's *aim*.

 ### For All Humans

-- **Empathic**: Support peoples physical and mental well being, foster honesty, mutual respect and understanding, inclusiveness and constructive communication.
-- **Assertive**: Encourages people to stand up for their own needs and values, to confront differing opinions and ideas and promote moderation in the face of domination, harassment and instrumentalization.
 - **Accessible**: Ensure accessibility and ease of use to the largest amount of people possible by considering technical knowledge, economical status, cultural background, physical and mental disabilities, spoken languages, literacy and every other possibly hindering factor.
 - **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.
 - **Durable**: Ensure the platform's social and technical foundations remain viable and relevant for generations.

 ### To Collectively Think

-- **Empowering**: Entrust people with control over their digital environment and enable them to decide on contents they want to be exposed to or to moderate.
 - **Collaborative**: Foster collaboration, cooperation and collective creative work among people, groups and communities.
 - **Expressive**: Provide spaces for creative expression, public discourse and knowledge sharing.
 - **Informative**: Create community-driven systems for news gathering, investigation and reporting able to highlight biases and diverging opinions.